Admissions PolicyFile Size: 156.39 KB

 We want to support you and your family during your child’s time with us by keeping in close and regular contact throughout the school year.

 As a parent or carer at our school we are able to offer you access to a wide range of advice and support.
-From events to podcasts and everything else inbetween we are constantly adding to the resources on offer.Click here to discover them all
+From events to podcasts and everything else inbetween we are constantly adding to the resources on offer.Advice and Support

 The wider curriculum is rich and supports pupils’ overall development well.
 Often, it is linked to EHC targets.
 It enables pupils to be reflective about their own beliefs and develop understanding of different ways to view the world.Chilworth House Upper School